vvnt0508/Python_RFM_Analysis/README.md

 ## RFM_Customer_Segmentation
 ### *Applies the RFM model to segment SuperStore's customer data, enabling targeted marketing strategies by classifying customers based on their purchasing behavior and engagement.*

-#### My Python Project on Google Colab
-You can view my Python code on Google Colab using the link below:
+#### You can view my Python code, my analysis and recommendations on Google Colab using the link below:
 [Open the notebook on Google Colab](https://colab.research.google.com/drive/1nj2g1ERs0GbQwXVqR42E_NyIbSgyOqF1)

 ### Overview: